Elementor and Divi are among the most popular WordPress page builders. But which one has an edge?

 What is WordPress Page Builder?

-Well, we know you want to go straight into the comparison.
+Well, probably you want to go straight into the comparison.
 We understand you might be in a hurry.

-But it won’t be a complete piece of information if we skip this part.
-Perhaps, there are people who might need to know the definition first.
+But it won’t be a complete piece of information if we skip the definition part.
+Perhaps, there are people who might need to know, what is a WordPress page builder?

 For WordPress, page-builders are plugins that let you create a page or post without a minimum coding knowledge.

 Professional web developers do root-level coding to build websites.
-If you are not a web developer or a programmer, coding is not your thing.
+However, if you are not a web developer or a programmer, coding is not your thing.

 So, you need a tool that can help.
 Page builders are the ready-made tools to help you build completely functional websites with ease.